 Whilst Participants are encouraged to support electronic messaging, this SLA applies to Participants communicating electronically and manually (e.g. via the postal service).
 In the case of manual communication the SLA defines the duration of Participants processes and excludes the time taken for the message to be delivered.

-Where an Acquiring Party requests an asset to be converted to another share class in order to instruct the re-registration of an asset, the conversion must be mutually agreed by both parties.

 Messaging Standards and Components

 Participants will communicate between one another using a set of portfolio transfer messages as follows: